zeropaper/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 environment variables.

 Both **user login and consent URLs** point to one or two web service(s) that will be explained and set up in the next sections.
-For now, it connects ORY Hydra to an identity management system that handles user registration, profile management, and user login.
+For now, it connects Ory Hydra to an identity management system that handles user registration, profile management, and user login.

-In this example, ORY Hydra runs HTTP instead of HTTPS.
+In this example, Ory Hydra runs HTTP instead of HTTPS.
 This simplifies the application.
 In a production scenario, HTTPS and more secure values would be used.